SHOOTING STARS - MISS Brown

 PE

 Our whole school approach to P.E will be supported by the Get Set 4 PE Programme of work.
 It provides curriculum-aligned lessons, which support children to learn the skills across various sports and key elements of communication, collaboration, and challenge.
-This term in P.E, Shooting stars will be swimming on a Tuesday afternoon and participating in Net and wall, which will lead us to the outcome of understanding how to play badminton.
+Shooting Stars will be participating in Dodgeball, which will lead us to the outcome of understanding precision, rules and ball skills.

 All children are expected to participate in P.E and be appropriately dressed in a P.E kit (red top and black shorts).
 School asks that children to come to school wearing their kit for the day.

-P.E will take place on Tuesdays (swimming) and Fridays
+P.E will take place on Tuesday and Thursday of each week.

 R.E